ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 ## Prior Research

-There is substantial research into stalking via the FindMy protocol and overall protocol deficiencies that have been described in multiple bodies of work, such as:
+There is substantial research into stalking via the FindMy protocol and overall crowdsourced network protocol deficiencies have been described in multiple bodies of work, such as:

-* Open Haystack, counterfeit devices
+* {{GMCKV21}}

-* Who Can Find
+* {{Heinrich}}

-* Who Tracks
+* {{WhoTracks}}

-* Matthew Green?
+* {{BlindMy}}

-* Others?
+* {{Beck}}

+and others.

 There are some suggested improvements, such as the security properties described in {{GMCKV21}} above.
 The authors of {{GMCKV21}} also suggested fusing a private key into the `ACC` to make it more difficult to spoof, and requiring that location updates be signed.

-{{BlindMy}} set out to design
+{{Heinrich}} and {{WhoTracks}} pointed out early deficiencies in the protocol, which {{BlindMy}} set out to solve.
+By introducing a Blind Signature scheme, the authors sought to overcome an attacker leveraging a large amount of keys to avoid triggering the anti-tracking framework.
+In this implementation, keys were predetermined for a set interval, and signed by the server, such that a specific, presigned key can only be used during a pre-determined interval.
+The drawback of this approach is that the authentication is left to the `OD` and the `CN`, and the `CN` does not do any authentication with the `FD`, so it still could store forged location reports.
+Additionally, the `FD` does not do any authentication with the `ACC`, which means that it could potentially interact with counterfeit `ACC` devices.

+{{Beck}} introduces the idea of Multi-Dealer Secret Sharing (MDSS) as a privacy preserving protocol that should also be considered.